Misery or Mastery

 Beginning, Intermediate, Advanced

-Continuing Education Credit is pending through Commonwealth Educational Seminars for psychologists, marriage and family therapists, mental health counselors.
+Continuing education credit is available through Commonwealth Educational Seminars for psychologists, social workers, marriage and family therapists, mental health counselors.

 Please note that it is the responsibility of the licensee to check with their individual state board to verify CE requirements for their state.
 Please click here to see all states that are covered for your licensure by Commonwealth Educational Seminars.

-Psychologists, Marriage and Family Therapists, and Mental Health Counselors: once you complete the evaluation, you will receive Certificate Download Instructions, which will show you how to download your certificate.
+A post-test is necessary to obtain your CEs.
+Psychologists, Social Workers, Marriage and Family Therapists, and Mental Health Counselors: once you complete the evaluation, you will receive Certificate Download Instructions, which will show you how to download your certificate.